Calcium is arguably the most important nutrient in your body.

 A decline in estrogen during menopause causes women to lose bone density more rapidly.
-Postmenopausal women have about one-tenth the amount of estrogen levels as premenopausal women.
+Postmenopausal women have about one-tenth of the estrogen levels that premenopausal women have.
 Meanwhile, low parathyroid hormone levels also impact your body’s ability to absorb calcium effectively.

-Calcium is and always will be crucial for bone health.
-But when it comes to strong and healthy bones, there are other critical nutrients that need to be taken with calcium for optimal health benefits.
+Calcium is –– and always will be –– crucial for bone health.
+But when it comes to strong and healthy bones, other critical nutrients need to be taken with calcium for optimal health benefits.

 Calcium and vitamin D work really well together.
-When you take vitamin D, you increase your body’s ability to effectively absorb calcium.
+When you take vitamin D, you increase your body’s ability to absorb calcium effectively.
 Lara Pizzorno, the author of Your Bones, says, “Less widely known is that vitamin D also boosts the expression of the vitamin K-dependent proteins.
 So when you take supplemental vitamin D, you are increasing the amount of calcium available in your body and, therefore, your need for vitamin K.” In other words, vitamin D increases the amount of calcium you absorb, but in turn, also increases your need for vitamin K.

 Don’t mix this up with vitamin K1.
 Vitamin K2 has nothing to do with blood clotting factors.
 And it’s very difficult to get without supplementation.
 It’s not in leafy greens like K1 and is found only in tiny amounts in eggs and cheeses.
 Its main role is to regulate calcium deposition.
 Meaning, vitamin K2 cleans calcium deposits from your arteries and moves it to your bones.
 Talk about important!

 It’s reported that as many as 80% of Americans are magnesium-deficient!
 Deficiency of this mineral affects bone building, bone fragility, and alters calcium metabolism and the hormones that regulate calcium.

 How is Calcium Deficiency Diagnosed?